Thursday 23rd June, 2005

 Lots of tourists there just for those few minutes.
 After that I went and cashed a heap of travelers cheques so I could pay for the optional excursions for the tour, then went for a walk up the main shopping street, where I ran into a group of people coming out of one of the churches we’d marked on our maps as a place to see.
 Apparently they’d tried to get in there while there was a service on.
 Didn’t really feel like going to see more churches, as there was plenty of that line up for Italy, so Kirsten & I ended up going shopping, mostly in C&A, along with a few other high street stores.

 Sausages were fine though.
-We sat around at that table while we were eating (I filmed Kirsten trying to chug out of a 1 liter ‘cup’ of beer), and then someone else from our tour was wandering around and found our little table.
+We sat around at that table while we were eating and then someone else from our tour was wandering around and found our little table.
 Apparently there were about 3 other tables full of our Contiki group in a different part, so we finished our food, paid our waitress, and took our beers to the empty table next to everyone else.

 We stayed there the rest of the evening, not doing anything other than talking and drinking, but it was really fun.
 I struggled to get through the 1L ‘cup’ of beer, even though for once I actually liked the beer.
 Part way through the evening, I spotted a waiter I thought was hot, and next time he passed by, I pointed him out to Kirsten (who was sitting at the end of the table).
 We decided we wanted a photo with him.
 He was always running past with hands full of food and beer, but eventually Kirsten flagged him down as he passed us, and we asked him if we could have a photo taken with him.
-He asked us why, Kirsten & I told him it was because we thought he was hot, but in the background Lin, who was trying to make the guy feel less perved on, said it was because of the uniform/costume that all the waiters wore.
+He asked us why, Kirsten & I told him it was because we thought he was hot, but in the background Lyn, who was trying to make the guy feel less perved on, said it was because of the uniform/costume that all the waiters wore.
 Anyway, he got the message that Kirsten & I were trying to get across, but kept saying he was busy and he’d stop next time.
-So he ended up avoiding us for ½ hr or more.
+So he ended up avoiding us for half an hour or more.
 During which time our Tour Manager, Amanda stopped by to offer us her opinion on him.
 Her favorite phrase sometimes seemed to be “What happens on tour, stays on tour”.
-So after a while, we finally managed to get the guy to stop at our table with empty hands, so I gave my camera to Lin, and Kirsten & I got up and stood either side of him, at which point someone yelled out “Kiss him”, which is why each of us are kissing him when the photo was taken.
+So after a while, we finally managed to get the guy to stop at our table with empty hands, so I gave my camera to Lyn, and Kirsten & I got up and stood either side of him, at which point someone yelled out “Kiss him”, which is why each of us are kissing him when the photo was taken.
 Honest, we hadn’t planned on that part.
-Anyway, the expression on his face was hilarious, although Kirsten was annoyed that hers didn’t turn out well at all – it was blurry.
-Actually, someone said he looked evil in the photo.
+Anyway, the expression on his face was hilarious.

-I walked to the Metro station with Michelle & her husband Tanner, we got tickets, and just as the train showed up, Kevin and one of the two sisters from Canada (I never remember which was which) showed up, so the five of us were on the same train.
-We wanted to junk food, so after we’d gotten off at our stop Michelle & I ran around to the front of the Wal-Mart ??? that was there to see if it was open, but it closed at 8pm, and by this time I seriously doubt it was before midnight.
-So I took a photo of the Wal-Mart sign, we caught up to everyone else and walked the few minutes back to the Holiday Inn.
+I walked to the Metro station with Michelle & her husband Tanner, we got tickets, and just as the train showed up, Kevin and one of the two sisters from Canada showed up, so the five of us were on the same train.
+We wanted to junk food, so after we’d gotten off at our stop Michelle & I ran around to the front of the Wal-Mart to see if it was open, but it closed at 8pm, so caught up to everyone else and walked the few minutes back to the Holiday Inn.